rieckhof/dancinglinks/README.md

 # Dancing Links / Sudoku solver
 This is an implementation of the Dancing Links algorithm from Donald E. Knuth found [here](https://www-cs-faculty.stanford.edu/~knuth/news.html).
 There is also an adapter for using Dancing Links for solving sudokus from size NxN.
-Maybe in the future I could have more adapters to solve other problems N queens.
+Maybe in the future I could have more adapters to solve other problems like N queens.

 The implementation is using C++17.
 I compiled it in a Ubuntu 18.04 with gcc 9.1.